IgrikXD/Easy-SDR/Useful info/How to order from LCSC.md

 Select the previously downloaded BOM file and drag it to the download area, or select the BOM file yourself from your file system.
 ![BOM upload](../Resources/LCSC%20order/LCSC-7-BOM-upload.png)

-In the case of automatic redirection through "One-click Purchasing at LCSC" or in case of self-loading the BOM file, you will see the generated pre-order based on the received data from the BOM file.
+In the case of automatic redirection through "One-click Purchasing at LCSC" in editor, auto redirecting from module page or in case of self-loading the BOM file, you will see the generated pre-order based on the received data from the BOM file.
 However, at this stage, there are three possible options for the availability of the necessary components:

 Сomponent in stock.
 In this case, no action is required, the necessary component is present in the warehouse and will be included in our order.  ![Component in stock](../Resources/LCSC%20order/LCSC-8-Component-in-stock.png)